Klein-Stein/flutter-account-manager-plugin/README.md

 To import module add `import 'package:accountmanager/accountmanager.dart';` at the import block in your code.

-At this moment plugin can work with Android OS API 16+ only.
+At this moment plugin can work with Android OS API 19+ and iOS 8+ only.
 To allow plugin to manage accounts you need to add few native code for Android:

 1. Create **xml/authenticator.xml** resource in your Android project folder with next content:
 ```